Reasons Why You’re not Losing Weight | How to Lose Weight Fast

 • other types of chronic infections

-• toxic burden - environmental toxins from air and water, toxins from processed foods, endotoxins from bacteria or other pathogens, medications, recreational drugs, caffeine, alcohol, chemicals, fillers, and colorings in skin products - all of these will add to toxic burden
+• toxic burden - environmental toxins from air and water, toxins from processed foods, endotoxins from bacteria or other pathogens, medications, recreational drugs, caffeine, alcohol, chemicals, fillers, and colorings in skin products - all of these will add to your body’s toxic burden

-• chronic constipation - many toxins are eliminated through feces.
+• chronic constipation - many toxins are eliminated through your feces.
 When toxins cannot be eliminated, they are reabsorbed into your body

 • caregiving